engdlee/react-rwd-slideshow/README.md

 ## Use it

-Just import the `Carousel` component from `react-grid-carousel` and put your item into `Carousel.Item`
+Import the `Carousel` component from `react-grid-carousel` and put your component/image/html/etc inside `Carousel.Item`

 ```javascript
 import React from 'react';